 This morning I watched my 25-year-old son head out for a job interview.
 Dressed in crisp grey slacks, a shirt and tie, and some shiny new shoes, his face glowed with optimism.
-If he gets it, this job will keep him busy for the next few months until he leaves again — this time for Central Asia as a Peace Corps volunteer.
+If he gets it, this job will keep him busy for the next few months until he leaves again — this time for Morocco as a Peace Corps volunteer.

 He literally has a world of opportunity ahead of him — what all of us parents want for our children.

 As I watched him pull out of the driveway on this brilliant, September morning I felt that mixture of pride and worry that most moms are familiar with.
 I want today’s sunny skies to last through his old age and beyond.
 I don’t want him to look back on 2011 as “the good old days.”